Tresjs/tres/docs/examples/load-models.md

 ## Using `GLTFModel`

-The `GLTFModel` component is a wrapper around `useGLTF` that's available from the [@tresjs/cientos](https://github.com/Tresjs/tres/tree/main/packages/cientos) package.
+The `GLTFModel` component is a wrapper around the `useGLTF` composable, which is available from the [@tresjs/cientos](https://github.com/Tresjs/tres/tree/main/packages/cientos) package.

 ```vue{2,9}
 <script setup lang="ts">